Twig Basket Care

 I usually use a garden hose with a sprayer to clean off dust and cobwebs, making sure that I choose a day that’s bright and warm, but not overly hot, and not humid.

 If you don't have an outdoor area to do this, use your bathroom shower.
-A handheld showerhead is perfect, with a small stool to put the basket on.
+A handheld showerhead is perfect, with a small stool to put the basket on to help it drain off.

 Twig Basket Care - spraying plain water from a garden hose